imranamanatcom/imranamanatcom/README.md

 # Imran Malik

-**Solution Architect | CEO @ Jalsonic Networks**
+** Software Engineer, Solution Architect, Entrepreneur | CEO @ Jalsonic Networks**

 🥇 Leading a team of 15+ software engineers — just one click away.
 🤝 Open to collaboration and consulting opportunities.

 ---

 ## 👋 About Me

-I’m a Software Engineer with 10+ years of experience building Front-End and Full Stack web applications.
-I specialize in:
+I’m a Software Engineer with over 10 years of experience, including 8+ years working across the IT industries of Pakistan, Canada, and Australia, building robust Front-End and Full Stack web applications.

+I have a passion for creating software solutions that make a difference.
+For the past 4 years, I have led Jalsonic Networks as CEO, where we developed innovative services like Eirfa GS, Foxnor, Onestwork, Onestbird and Onestcloud.

+At Jalsonic Networks, we design beautiful brands that tackle real business challenges.
+We believe software is the powerful product of both creative thought and technical expertise.

+I also collaborate with international companies like FNF Canada, Abacus, and Imperial Edutech.

+I specialise in:

 - C++
 - JavaScript (Node.js, Bun, Deno, NestJS)